ajh30117/SunSymbolsWebsite/src/content/pages/index.md

 Hi, I'm a freelance writer and editor.

-Writing and communication is one of my biggest passions.
-I hold a BA in Professional Writing and have over two years of
+I focus on technical writing and communication.

-I enjoy integrating ideas from the fields of rhetoric, psychology, and technology into my work.
-My goal is to craft clear and compelling content that exactly meets readers' needs.
+I integrate principles from the fields of rhetoric, psychology, and technology into my work to craft clear and compelling content that exactly meets readers' needs.